-The Applicant is not required to register with AEMO as the facility is below 5MW.
-However, we will be registering as a Small Generation Aggregator to enable PSF to sell energy directly into the National Electricity Market.
+The Applicant is not required to register with AEMO as the facility is below 5 MW.
+However, it will be registering as a Small Generation Aggregator to enable Mannum to sell energy directly into the National Electricity Market and via our retailer.